 Can a water purifier make coffee?
 Most people would think it impossible, but Chungho Nais’ Whi Caffe can do it.

-The home appliance can not only purify tap water to produce cold water, hot water and ice, but it can also can make capsule coffee.
+The home appliance can not only purify tap water to produce cold water, hot water and ice, but it can also make capsule coffee.
 It can make an espresso, Americano or iced Americano, depending on the user’s tastes.
 The Whi Caffe is the world’s first water purifier that can make coffee.

 Chungho Nais, founded in 1993, has made its mark by introducing innovative products that people had not thought of before, such as water purifiers that can make ice or that double as a wine cellar.
 Its latest product is an integration of the 21-year-old company’s technology.
 Its biggest benefit is that it can produce water with an excellent taste.

 The taste of coffee largely depends on the type of beans and their origin, as well as the roast and the blend.
-However, many people are not aware that the water quality greatly influences the taste.
+However, many people are not aware that water quality greatly influences taste.
 “Hard” water often contains a lot of calcium and magnesium and results in a bitter, murky taste in the coffee.

 “The Whi Caffe is an ambitious product and we spent five years developing it,” said Chungho Nais CEO Lee Seok-ho.
-“We will create new standards in water purifiers and in the coffee market.”
+“We will create new standards in water purifiers and the coffee market.”

 Over the past few years, the capsule coffee market has grown a great deal.
 However, the machines were a bit inconvenient because people had to refill the water and clean the water container.

 However, the Whi Caffe can automatically cleanse itself, reducing the spread of bacteria, and can continue to provide clean water, making it easier for the consumer.
 Due to its convenient features, the machine has sold over 1,500 units in the 20 days since it was released on July 1.